ipdb/ipdb-tx-spec/docs/protocol/source/transactions.rst

 1. Build a Python dictionary containing ``version``, ``inputs``, ``outputs``, ``operation``, ``asset``, ``metadata`` and their values.
 2. In each of the inputs, replace the value of each ``fulfillment`` with ``null``.
-3. Serialize that dictionary.
-See the page about Dictionary Serialization.
+3. Serialize that dictionary as described in :ref:`the page about dictionary serialization <Serialization>`.
 4. Compute the SHA3-256 hash of that to get the transaction ID.
-See the page about Computing Hashes.
+See :ref:`the page about computing hashes <Computing Hashes>`.

 version